- Join Jarrad Mahon’s Property Investor Update (https://www.investorsedge.com.au/join)

 And I’ve heard from a number of agents that properties have been selling sight unseen $50,000 to $70,000 above asking price to interstate people that have viewed them.
 When I say site unseen they’ve done a virtual tour over FaceTime and checked them out that way and not wanting to miss out or wanting to make the move over and have been offering over and above many of the locals.
 So watch out local home buyers, we’ve got the East coasters to contend with.

 What were the RBA’s insights into the residential property market?
-They’re saying our biggest cities have been more effected by the slowdown in population growth which I just mentioned, and they’re expecting their predictions for prices, funnily enough for Sydney was to be 5% down over the next year and Melbourne down by approximately 10%.
+They’re saying our biggest cities have been more effected by the slowdown in population growth which I just mentioned, and they’re expecting their predictions for house price growth, funnily enough for Sydney was to be 5 per cent down over the next year and Melbourne down by approximately 10 per cent.
 So a bit of a contrast to ANZ there.
-And within the capital cities the markets are performing very differently for houses compared to apartments.
+And within the capital cities the markets are performing very differently for house price growth compared to apartments.

 A lot of people are making the switch and move in preferably into houses, I guess, with a lot of the remote working being more accepted there isn’t that need to be in the CBD as much and people are wanting their space and not wanting to all be living on top of each other.
 So rents for houses have been generally rising in Sydney and Melbourne as well and the apartment market has been a lot more effected by the lower population.
 And I mentioned earlier that people often come when they’re foreign students and young adults starting out and probably choosing to stay at home with their parents.